The College of New Jersey Logo

 II.
 Canvas

-1. Run the Pope Tech Accessibility checker in an individual course shell.
+1. Run the UDOIT accessibility checker in an individual course shell.

-2. Remediate errors and alerts for content created in Canvas.
+2. Remediate errors and suggestions for content created in Canvas.

 III.
 Course materials